-The provision and/or improvement of community and cultural facilities and local services that contribute to creating sustainable communities will be supported where the proposal meets the requirement of other relevant development policies and where:
+The provision and/or improvement of community and cultural facilities and local services that contribute to creating sustainable communities will be supported where the proposal meets the requirement of other relevant development policies and where all of the following criteria apply:

-- The need for the community or cultural facility or local service is clearly demonstrated; - The facility is well located for the community it would serve; - • - It will not have an adverse effect on the vitality and viability of existing facilities in the locality or relevant assets of community value; - The proposal is supported by a robust proportionate business plan and governance arrangement, including any funding arrangement, to ensure the facility is financially sustainable in the longer term.
-This information will be prepared by the applicant; - Appropriate consideration had been given to the shared use, re-use and/or redevelopment of existing buildings in the host community to expand or diversify the level of service; and
+- 1. The need for the community or cultural facility or local service is clearly demonstrated. - 2.
+The facility is well located for the community it would serve. - 3.
+The development will not have an adverse effect on the vitality and viability of existing facilities in the locality or relevant assets of community value. - 4.
+The proposal is supported by a robust proportionate business plan and governance arrangement, including any funding arrangement, to ensure the facility is financially sustainable in the longer term.
+This information will be prepared by the applicant. - 5.
+Appropriate consideration had been given to the shared use, re-use and/or redevelopment of existing buildings in the host community to expand or diversify the level of service.